Classic Car is a Driver of Fond Elmhurst Memories

 Car concerns aside, Reed says he hit his stride at Elmhurst.
 Required liberal arts courses in philosophy, religion and social problems were eye-opening and humbling.
 “You learn that the world is so much bigger—that keeps you in your place,” he said.

 Reed found his calling when he took an accounting course.
 “I liked the precision of accounting,” he said.
 He graduated in 1974 with degrees in business administration and math.
-When the College added an accounting major in 1975, he took two additional courses to earn a third B.S. degree.
+When the University added an accounting major in 1975, he took two additional courses to earn a third B.S. degree.

 After graduation, Reed went to work for Chicago Bridge and Iron Co. in Oak Brook, where he rose to corporate controller.
 He held the same position at Tellabs, retiring in 2016.